How to Enter and Exit Social Gatherings in Portugal

 Summary

-• When you leave, use “Vou andando” or “Tenho de ir” and counter the protest with “Amanhã trabalho cedo.”
+When you leave, use “Vou andando” or “Tenho de ir” and offer a reason like “Amanhã preciso de acordar cedo.”
+(I need to get up early)

 Once the “bookends” of the evening are secure, you can focus on the conversation in the middle.
 If you need help with that, check out my guide on how to make small talk in Portugal.